Alijah McGhee: Houston Roughnecks

 McGhee was selected in the 2023 XFL rookie draft by the Houston Roughnecks but did not sign with the team.

 Ottawa Redblacks

 On August 24, 2023, it was announced that the Ottawa Redblacks had signed McGhee to the practice squad.
 On October 14, McGhee would be signed to the active roster and make his first game appearance for the Redblacks against the Toronto Argonauts and recorded one tackle.
 In his next game, the final game of the season against Toronto, he finished with five tackles, one forced fumble and fumble recovery.

 McGhee played in 12 games in the 2024 season, starting in all.
 He began the season on the six-game IR list due to a foot injury.
 McGhee finished the season with 44 tackles, three interceptions and one forced fumble.

 On January 21, 2025, it was announced that McGhee had re-signed to the Redblacks on a one-year contract.
+He was released on August 31, 2025.
+McGhee finished the season with 25 tackles, one interception, and one touchdown in six games.

+Winnipeg Blue Bombers

+On November 17, 2025, the Winnipeg Blue Bombers signed McGhee.

+On May 13, 2026, McGhee was released by the Blue Bombers.